 The jokes are so unfocused that misogyny comes to mind only as an afterthought.
 When Donald visits his doctor and confesses to only enjoying a woman if he eats her, the doctor naturally assumes that he’s talking about oral sex.
-The delivery is so flat that smiles are out of the question, and things never get wild enough to take us into ‘how far can this go?’ territory.
+The delivery is so flat that smiles are out of the question.
+Things never get wild enough to take us into ‘how far can this go?’ territory.
 The screenplay instead references the disclaimer that came with early microwave ovens, which were reputed to be dangerous for people with pacemakers.
 When the end titles roll up, they’re presented in the style of a menu at a French restaurant.
 The little in-jokes in the credit scroll are cleverer than anything in the movie.

 Arrow Video’s Blu-ray + DVD of Microwave Massacre is an eye-opener in that it surely looks a thousand times better than its original VHS release in old clamshell cases.
 The show was filmed in 35mm with proper lighting, and although the lighting is just so-so, a 2K scan from the original elements makes it look fairly amazing.
 Forget the misinformed IMDB ‘goof’ reports of boom mikes and unwanted hands poking into the frame; those are all matted away when the image is properly framed in widescreen.
 As unlikely as it may sound, the show looks great in HD.